shubham7423/fashion-backend/README.md

 - **Automatic compression and resizing**: Images are optimized to 512x512 pixels for efficient processing
 - **Aspect ratio preservation**: Original proportions are maintained during resizing
 - **High-quality processing**: Uses LANCZOS resampling for superior image quality
-- **Memory-only processing**: Images are processed in memory without permanent storage
+- **Smart storage**: Only processed/compressed images are saved, originals are discarded after processing
 - **Format validation**: Each image is validated for type and size before processing
 - **EXIF orientation handling**: Automatically corrects image rotation
 - **Optimal for clothing recognition**: Resolution balanced for material and texture identification